 Northwestern University Traffic Institute, Street Rating and Evaluation Methodology, 1993.

 Ohio Department of Transportation, Policy & Procedure for Bicycle Projects.
 ODOT Office of Bicycle/Pedestrians, 1988.

-Portland Office of Transportation, Bicycle Master Plan, City of Portland (Bicycle Program), OR, 1996.
+Portland Office of Transportation, Bicycle Master Plan for 2030, City of Portland, OR, 2010.

 Pinsof, Susan Anderson and Musser, Terri, (ed.)
 Bicycle Facility Planning: A Resource for Local Governments.
 American Planning Association, 1997.

 Pucher, John, "Bicycling Boom in Germany: A Revival Engineered by Public Policy," Transportation Quarterly, Vol. 51, No. 4, Fall 1997.